diagrams/diagrams-doc/doc/manual.rst

 In many situations, it is desirable to have lines drawn in a uniform way, regardless of any scaling applied to shapes.
-This is what happens with line widths measured in `Global`, `Normalized` or `Output` units, as in the following example:
+This is what happens with line widths measured in `global`, `normalized` or `output` units, as in the following example:

 .. class:: dia-lhs